kwd-it/contextualwp/docs/IMPROVEMENTS.md

 - Add usage analytics (opt-in)
 - Add a debug mode for verbose logging
 - Add a UI for viewing recent AI requests/responses (admin only)
 - Add support for streaming/partial AI responses (where provider supports)

+## Design Decisions

+### YAML Support Removal (v0.3.9)
+YAML format support was removed from the manifest endpoint as it was never implemented and added unnecessary complexity.
+The endpoint now exclusively supports JSON format, which is the standard for REST API responses and aligns with WordPress REST API conventions.
+The `format` parameter remains in the API for potential future extensibility, but currently only accepts `json`.